catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 quickly ran into a wall.
-Users new to modern SQLAlchemy sometimes lament the need to define a factory, and possibly a registry, for ``Session`` objects, as well as the need to keep their objects organized into just one ``Session`` at a time, and to be aware of threads, but this is far preferable to the early days when the entire system was 100% implicit.
+Users new to modern SQLAlchemy sometimes lament the need to define a factory, and possibly a registry, for ``Session`` objects, as well as the need to keep their objects organized into just one ``Session`` at a time, but this is far preferable to the early days when the entire system was completely implicit.
 The convenience of the 0.1 usage pattern is still largely present in modern SQLAlchemy, which features a session registry normally configured to use thread local scoping.

-The ``Session`` itself was only introduced in version 0.2 of SQLAlchemy, modeled loosely after that of Hibernate.
+The ``Session`` itself was only introduced in version 0.2 of SQLAlchemy, modeled loosely after the ``Session`` object present in Hibernate.
 This version featured integrated transactional control, where the ``Session`` could be placed into a transaction via the ``begin()`` method, and completed via the ``commit()`` method.
 The ``objectstore.commit()`` method was renamed to ``objectstore.flush()``, and new ``Session`` objects could be created at any time.
-The ``Session`` itself was broken off from another object called ``UnitOfWork``, which was and remains a private object responsible for executing the actual flush operation.
+The ``Session`` itself was broken off from another object called ``UnitOfWork``, which remains as a private object responsible for executing the actual flush operation.

-While the flush process started as a method explicitly invoked by the user, around version 0.4 SQLAlchemy introduced the concept of *autoflush*, which means that a flush is emitted right before each query.
-The advantage of autoflush is that the SQL statement emitted by a query would always have access on the relational side to exactly the state that was present in memory, as all changes would have been sent over.
-Early versions of SQLAlchemy couldn't include this feature, because the most common pattern of usage was that the flush statement would also commit the changes permanently - hardly appropriate before each query.
-So at the same time autoflush was introduced, the *transactional* ``Session`` was introduced.
-Autoflush basically meant the ``Session`` would start out automatically in a *transaction*;
+While the flush process started as a method explicitly invoked by the user, the 0.4 series of SQLAlchemy introduced the concept of *autoflush*, which meant that a flush was emitted immediately before each query.
+The advantage of autoflush is that the SQL statement emitted by a query always has access on the relational side to the exact state that is present in memory, as all changes have been sent over.
+Early versions of SQLAlchemy couldn't include this feature, because the most common pattern of usage was that the flush statement would also commit the changes permanently.
+But when autoflush was introduced, it was accompanied by another feature called the *transactional* ``Session``, which provided a ``Session`` that would start out automatically in a transaction that remained until the user called ``commit()`` explicitly.
-``flush()`` could be called any number of times, providing a step-by-step synchronization between in-memory state and SQL query state, with nothing persisted until the explicit ``commit()`` step.
-This behavior is, in fact, exactly the same in Hibernate for Java; however, SQLAlchemy embraced this style of usage based on the same behavior in the Storm ORM for Python, introduced when SQLAlchemy was in version 0.3.
+With the introduction of this feature, the ``flush()`` method no longer committed the data that it flushed, and could safely be called on an automated basis.
+The ``Session`` could now provide a step-by-step synchronization between in-memory state and SQL query state by flushing as needed, with nothing permanently persisted until the explicit ``commit()`` step.
+This behavior is, in fact, exactly the same in Hibernate for Java.
+However, SQLAlchemy embraced this style of usage based on the same behavior in the Storm ORM for Python, introduced when SQLAlchemy was in version 0.3.